Nahom4748/Portfolio/README.md

 Skills: A list of technologies and skills I specialize in.
 Projects: A showcase of some of the projects I have worked on.
 Contact: A form for reaching out to me directly.

-Features
-Responsive Design: Optimized for various screen sizes and devices.
-Dynamic Content: Uses React components to dynamically display information based on user interactions.
-Styled with Tailwind CSS: Provides a modern and clean design.
-Fast Development: Leveraging Vite for fast build and hot module replacement.
-Files and Configuration
-README.md: Provides an overview of the project and setup instructions.
-.gitignore: Specifies files and directories that should be ignored by Git. eslint.config.js: ESLint configuration to ensure code quality and consistency. index.html: The entry point for the web application. package-lock.json: Ensures consistent installations of dependencies. package.json: Manages project dependencies, scripts, and metadata. postcss.config.js: Configuration for PostCSS, used by Tailwind CSS. tailwind.config.js: Tailwind CSS configuration file for customizing the design system.
+package.json: Manages project dependencies, scripts, and metadata. postcss.config.js: Configuration for PostCSS, used by Tailwind CSS. tailwind.config.js: Tailwind CSS configuration file for customizing the design system.